fexter-svk/EIE-1sYear-project-FPGA-/hl_simulation/README.md

 #HL Simulation of body detection

+### ver 0.4
+- Added an algorithm to detect right leg, left leg
+- Added an algorithm to infer the position of waist and shoulders according to the statistical data
+- Optimization of algorithms

 ### ver 0.3
 - Added an algorithm to detect head, right hand, left hand, waist and torso